-- a.
-In addition to the above, public bodies who have existing budget allocations (whether this is MIG/USDG/HIG/EIG/CASP/LandCare), will be set a baseline FTE target: - Baseline FTE Target (provincial departments) = (30% of the HIG/EIG/CASP/LandCare) / R1 000 000 X 7 FTEs per Rand million. - Baseline FTE Target (municipalities) = (30% of the MIG/USDG/other) / R1 000 000 X 10 FTEs per Rand million. - b.
+- In addition to the above, public bodies who have existing budget allocations (whether this is MIG/USDG/HIG/EIG/CASP/LandCare), will be set a baseline FTE target: - Baseline FTE Target (provincial departments) = (30% of the HIG/EIG/CASP/LandCare) x 6.7//R 1 000 000. - Baseline FTE Target (municipalities) = (30% of the MIG/USDG/other)x 6.7 / R1 000 000. - b.
 It is expected that at least 30% of the portion identified as EPWP amenable will be dedicated to wages. - c.
 Performance against the "Baseline FTE Target' will be monitored to determine how public bodies are utilising their existing budget allocations to create a minimum number of FTEs.